 Eliminate Disposal Costs

-Rather than a mobile clinic rusting in the back parking lot, an off-lease mobile clinic can be offered to a new program at a lower cost.
+Rather than a mobile clinic rusting in the back parking lot, an off-lease mobile clinic can be returned to us and then offered to a new program at a lower cost.
+Win - win - win.

 What Factors Are Important?